 Is Fall a Good Time of Year to Visit the Grand Canyon?
 (September – November)

 Yep!
 Autumn is one of the best seasons to visit any region across the world, period.
 Post-summer temperatures interchange between warm, cool, and cold.
 The skies are still pretty clear.
 Everything’s in HD.
 You’ll probably catch the most beautiful sunrises and sunsets any time of the year.

 Fall at the Grand Canyon is no different.
-From September through November, though day temperatures steadily drop from the high 70s into the low 40s, the canyon air remains crisp.
+Though day temperatures steadily drop from the high 70s to the low 40s, the canyon air remains crisp from September through November.
 As a result, the jaw-dropping scenery throughout the park is significantly emboldened, making autumn at the Grand Canyon a photographer’s paradise.

 Likewise, as the air cools, expect freezing temperatures at night and lower elevations near the basin.
 Hikes may still be a top activity during the season.
 Still, as winter approaches, camping at the Grand Canyon becomes much more difficult in late October and November.

 What to Wear/Pack During Fall at the Grand Canyon

 Wear breathable layers that keep you loose and warm, like sweats, sweaters, and thermal tops.
 Pack your best camera, like a DSLR or the latest iPhone, and bring a selfie stick.